everyseven/nstrike-talon-claw-u/README.md

 3. I removed some nuts, this has more screws going into plastic than the original.
 4. Only takes katana mags, tighter fitting magwell, one mag release paddle.
 5. I tightened up some tolerances.
 I can't guarantee your print quality/ hardware will fit.
 There are no gaps in front of my rails, yours might be slightly different.
+6. There's a sharp corner on one of the partial hexagonal nut holes.
+I shaved off IRL, I will round it in software for the next version.
-6. Probably more I can't remember
+7. Probably more I can't remember